How to Spot and Deal With An Energy Vampire

 You’ve suddenly lost your confidence, self esteem and self assurance

 You’re basically a virus magnet because you’re so run down

 A persistent run of bad luck

 Recurrent, frequent or seriously fucked up vivid or traumatic nightmares

 Sudden/inexplicable pressure and difficulties in your love life or finances

-So long as a doctor’s sussed you out first and given you the all clear from a medical standpoint… these things are a sign that your energy and aura have been weakened and you’re dealing with someone in your life who has become toxic, known as an “energy vampire”.
+So long as a doctor’s sussed you out first and given you the all clear from a medical and psychological standpoint… these things are a sign that your energy and aura have been weakened and you’re dealing with someone in your life who has become toxic, known as an “energy vampire”.
 As sinister as it sounds, we can’t exactly go around slapping “evil” stickers on all the energy vampires.
 The truth is, many of them are actually lovely and loving people with whom we interact on the daily.
 Members of family.
 Lovers.
 Friends.